 - Resilient communications: Switch between trunks across different sites in case of any disruption.

 - Cloud integration: Integrate communications functionality seamlessly into software-as-a-service (SaaS) applications hosted in your providers’ data center.

-Orange Business Services is a recognized market leader in SIP trunking and provides best-of-breed UCC tools.
+Orange Business is a recognized market leader in SIP trunking and provides best-of-breed UCC tools.
 We can help you with your SIP trunking and UC transformation every step of the way.
 Read our paper on UC and SIP trunking here, our blog on the ISDN switch-off here and browse to our campaign page to find out more.

-Jean-Sébastien is Business Developer for Unified Communications Services within Orange Business Services focusing on transversal, indirect and complex deals.
+Jean-Sébastien is Business Developer for Unified Communications Services within Orange Business focusing on transversal, indirect and complex deals.
 Since 15 years, in the telecom industry, Jean-Sébastien has been worked in various roles such as mobile and broadband network rollout, service and product management.